ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

 If your VMware Virtua Machines require public Internet Access, you need to use either Public Gateway (outbound) or Floating IP (inbound).
 This tutorial provides an example for these use cases for a VMware VM's VLAN NIC.
 {: shortdesc}

-Important.
-This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives).
+This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}

 ## Objectives
 {: #vpc-bm-vmware-pgwip-objectives}